impillar/AndroidReferences/LiteratureReview.md

 + How Current Android Malware Seeks to Evade Automated Code Analysis, Information Security Theory and Practice, 2016
 + Mystique: Evolving Android Malware for Auditing Anti-Malware Tools, AsiaCCS 2016 (tool: Mystique)
 + Auditing Anti-Malware Tools by Evolving Android Malware and Dynamic Loading Technique, TIFS 2017 (tool: Mystique-S)
++ A Large-Scale Empirical Study on the Effects of Code Obfuscations on Android Apps and Anti-Malware Products, ICSE 2018

 ## Characterization and Evolution
 + Understanding Android Security, S&P 2009